KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Installation Method:** Loose-File Mod

 **Installation Instructions:** Download the .tpc variant of the mod.
 Please note, there are confirmed visual bugs when utilizing this mod unless ALSO using Quanon's Taris retexture (installed further down this list).
-Make sure to delete LSI_win01.tpc and LSI_box01.tpc **before** moving to override.
+Make sure to delete LSI_win01.tpc **before** moving to override.

 ___